brandonburkett/web-developer-exercise/README.md

 docker-compose exec php php artisan key:generate
 ```

-Note: If you already have PHP installed, it should be fine as long as it is version 7.3.x
+**Note**: If you already have PHP installed, it __should__ be fine as long as it is version 7.3.x

 ### JavaScript
 After installing NVM and Node, running `nvm use` on project root will select the Node version for the project.
 Then install dependencies with NPM.
 ```
+nvm use
 npm install
 ```

-Note: If you get errors related to node-gyp, please make sure you have xcode command line tools installed.
+**Note**: If you get errors related to node-gyp, please make sure you have xcode command line tools installed.
 EX: `xcode-select --install`

 ## Running the Project
 After installing both the PHP and JavaScript dependencies and all Docker services are running, start the project.